Born: 29 April 1998 (Northfleet, England)

 Attacker Shilow Tracey has been a lynchpin of our Under-23 side in recent seasons.

-In January, 2020, he joined League Two side Macclesfield Town on loan until the end of the season.
+In September, 2020, he joined League One side Shrewsbury Town on loan for the 2020/21 campaign.

 After making his senior debut in a first team pre-season friendly match away to Girona in August, 2018, he spent the bulk of the first half of the 2018/19 season on the sidelines through injury but returned to make 13 appearances for our Development Squad in all competitions, scoring in a Premier League International Cup tie against Athletic Bilbao in January, 2019.